averkinderen/mscloud.github.io/_posts/2020-04-30-Enable-AzureAD-for-APIM-portal.md

 ![AD Sign in]({{ site.url }}/assets/images/2020-05-01-APIM-portal-signin.png)

-You will see that the sign in page is using the **Sign-in button: OAuth widget** for Azure AD authentication After sign in the user will be prompted to complete the sign up process.
+You will see that the sign in page is using the **Sign-in button: OAuth widget** for Azure AD authentication.
+After sign in the user will be prompted to complete the sign up process.

 ## Modify the APIM portal for Azure AD authentication